 Cycling is a great way to get exercise and is a fun, healthy way to travel.
-Whether you are cycling, jogging, in-line skating, skateboarding or strolling, it's important to wear the appropriate gear.
+Strathcona County supports the overall safety of cyclists and accessible cycling opportunities.

 Cycling in Strathcona County is regulated by Alberta's Traffic Safety Act and Vehicle Equipment Regulation.
 According to these regulations:

 - Cyclists have the right to ride on roads or shoulders of County roads and provincial highways.